Yiqing-Gu/Browser-Fingerprint-Randomization/README.md

 # Privacy-Enhance-Spoofer
 This is a repositary for a Law & Privay course project.
-This project is for the proof whether there is a relationship between browser fingerprint indentifers and stateless tracking.
+This project is for the proof whether there is a relationship between browser fingerprint identifiers and stateless tracking.

 We randomized values in browser fingerprint indentifers to verify our hypothesis.